Ultra-stable shear jammed granular material: Materials and experimental protocol

 A single run of the experiment begins with the preparation of a homogeneous, stress-free, random packing in a parallelogram frame chosen such that a forward shear strain $\gamma_{\rm I}$ will yield a rectangular configuration.
-We then perform three stages of quasistatic shearing, as depicted in Fig.~\ref{fig:procedure}(b): (1) the initial forward shear; (2) $N$ cycles of additional shear between $\pm \delta\gamma$; and (3) a large {\it reverse} shear strain $\gamma = -0.21$ starting from the end of the last shear cycle.
-The number of cycles $N$ is typically 1500, but is larger for systems that take longer to relax, up to a maximum of 4800, and some data is collected for the $N=0$ case (i.e., no cyclic shear is applied between the initial forward shear and reverse shear).
-An typical stress-strain curve for $N=0$ is plotted in blue in Fig.~\ref{fig:procedure}(c).
-The green, red, and black curves in Fig.~\ref{fig:procedure}(c) are from a different experiment with $\gamma_{\rm I}=0.147$, $N = 1000$ and $\delta\gamma=0.95\%$, displaying the responses in the first shear cycle, the last shear cycle, and during the reverse shear process respectively.
+We then perform three stages of quasistatic shearing, as depicted in Fig.~\ref{fig:procedure}(b): (1) the initial forward shear; (2) $N$ cycles of additional shear between $\pm \delta\gamma$; and (3) a large {\it reverse} shear of $-\gamma_{\rm I}$ starting from the end of the last shear cycle. { We note that initial shear with larger $\gamma_{\rm I}$ leads to original shear-jammed states with a more stable force network~\cite{Bi2011_nat,sarkar2013_prl,sarkar2015_pre,sarkar2016_pre,dong2018_prl,zhao2019_prl}.
+See supplementary video for an example evolution of the force network during the initial shear~\cite{Note1}.} The number of cycles $N$ is typically 1500, but is larger for systems that take longer to relax, up to a maximum of 4800, and some data is collected for the $N=0$ case (i.e., no cyclic shear is applied between the initial forward shear and reverse shear).
+An typical stress-strain curve for $N=0$ is plotted { using pink and blue triangles} in Fig.~\ref{fig:procedure}(c).
+The purple open circles, purple filled circles, and the light blue open squares in Fig.~\ref{fig:procedure}(c) are from a different experiment with $\gamma_{\rm I}=0.147$, $N = 1000$ and $\delta\gamma=0.95\%$, displaying the responses in the first shear cycle, the last shear cycle, and during the reverse shear process respectively.
 We study eleven values of $\gamma_{\rm I}$ ranging from 0\% to 21\% and eight values of $\delta\gamma$ ranging from 0\% to 1.54\% and indicated in Fig.~\ref{fig:procedure}(c).
 These $\delta\gamma$ values are small compared to the strain interval needed to fully release the stress $\sigma_{xy}$ induced by the initial shear $\gamma_{\rm I}$.
 During the initial shear, both the pressure and shear stress of the system grow, showing no evidence of saturation even for the largest $\gamma_{\rm I}$ studied here.